gmirsky/zth-k8s-postgresql/README.md

-# Zero to hero: Kubernetes PostgreSQL cluster
+# Zero to Hero: A Kubernetes PostgreSQL cluster

 Zero to Hero: A Kubernetes PostgreSQL cluster tutorial from begining to end.
 This is a fully detailed step-by-step process tutorial with minimal skills assumed.

-NOTE: This is still a work in progress

-Revision Date: `27-December-2023`
+Revision Date: `28-December-2023`

 ------